Carya laciniosa

-Life history
+Description

 Sapling and pole stages to maturity

 Growth and yield: The hickories as a group grow slowly in diameter, and shellbark hickory is no exception.
 Sapling size trees average 2 mm per year in diameter growth, increasing to 3 mm per year as poles and sawtimber.
 Second-growth trees show growth rates of 5 mm per year.
 Shellbark hickory occasionally grows to a height of 40 m and a diameter of 100 cm.

 Rooting habit: Shellbark hickory develops a large taproot that penetrates deeply into the soil.
 Lateral roots emerge at nearly right angles to the taproot, spreading horizontally through the soil.
 Major distinct lateral roots usually develop 12 inches or more below ground level and appear only after taproot is well formed.
 In Illinois, root growth was rapid in April, slowed during July and August, increased again in September, and ended in late November.

 Mycorrhizal associations are formed when trees are young.
 The only specific fungus identified from shellbark hickory roots is an ectotrophic mycorrhiza, Laccaria ochropurpurea.

 Reaction to competition: Shellbark hickory is very shade-tolerant, exceeded only by sugar maple (Acer saccharum) and beech (Fagus grandifolia).
 It grows slowly under a dense canopy, however.
 In stands with only partial shade, it reproduces well.
 It is a very strong competitor in most of the species associations in which it is found.

 Under forest conditions, shellbark hickory often develops a clear bole for half its length and has a narrow, oblong crown.
 Open-grown trees have egg-shaped crowns.
 Heavy release sometimes results in epicormic branching.

+On mature trees, the bark peels away from the trunk in long, sometimes broad, strips.
+This gives the trees a "shaggy" appearance that is easily confused with that of the Shagbark hickory (Carya ovata).
+That close similarity is the reason Shellbark hickories are frequently misidentified.
+A closer examination of other traits is usually needed to distinguish the two species.